Grins-sah/test/DSA/DynamicProgramming/readme.md

 6. Recursion + Memorization => (TOP DOWN DP)
 7. Tabulation => (Bottom UP DP)
 8. state of the dp is the parameter on which the subProblem repeats
+9. dp is two types 1.Combination that is counting problem
+10. second minMax problem